 Everything you do as an admin involves communication and relationship building.
 Why and how you do what you do is related to your personality preferences, strengths, experiences, and more.
 And the better you understand personality types, emotional intelligence, strengths, and communication and work styles, the better you’ll understand how they impact your personal life, career, and your ability to be The Innovative Admin™.

-In this month’s AdminPro Training Series, I share how to identify and demonstrate your value in the workplace by better understanding your personality type.
+I talk a lot about how to identify and demonstrate your value in the workplace by better understanding your personality type.
 Now I want to take that a step further and show you exactly how you can use a personality profile assessment in an annual review, one-on-one meeting, or interview.

 To me, it doesn’t matter what type of personality tool you use – True Colors, DiSC, Enneagram, or Myers-Briggs.
 They all have value and provide insight.
 Since I’m a certified Myers-Briggs Type Indicator (MBTI) facilitator, I’m going to use my Myers-Briggs profile to illustrate how to do this.